March 25, 2021

 Blood Tests.
 Doctors can use blood tests to diagnose testicular tumors by testing for high levels of certain proteins known as tumor markers, which signal tumor growth.

 *Diet, obesity, smoking, and many other factors are being studied for their effect on prostate cancer.
-While there appears to be some effect on the risk of developing prostate cancer, the results are in need of further research.
+While there appears to be some effect on the risk of developing this disease, the results are in need of further research.

-While these screening test are meant to scan for prostate cancer, these screenings cannot say for sure that you have cancer.
+While these screening tests are meant to scan for prostate cancer, these screenings cannot confirm a diagnosis.
 If results come back abnormal from the following tests, doctors typically must perform a prostate biopsy to know for sure.

 Digital Rectal Exam.
 Oh the feared finger.
 A digital rectal exam, otherwise known as DRE, is when the doctor inserts a finger into the rectum to feel for any bumps or abnormalities on the prostate that could be cancerous.
 This is a quick, usually painless, test that is an important part of the prostate cancer screening process.

 PSA Blood Test.
 Prostate-specific antigen, otherwise known as PSA, is a protein made by the prostate gland.
-As the level of PSA in the blood increases, the chance of having prostate cancer increases as well.
+As the level of PSA in the blood increases, the chance of developing this disease increases as well.
 So far there is no exact level of PSA that tells if someone does or does not have cancer.

 Imaging Tests.
 Similar to testicular cancer, ultrasounds, CT scans, PET scans, and MRIs can all help the doctor to see inside the body, allowing them to check for signs of cancer.